Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium approach: Methodology

+{ In the double distribution setting, the definition of the first reduced distribution function follows that of Rykov \cite{rykov_model_1976}.
+The density and momentum are computed from the first reduced distribution function, $f$, as

+The equilibrium, $f^{\rm eq}$, is defined as the \ac{MB} distribution, i.e. Eq. \eqref{eq:MB-equilibrium}, which corresponds to the minimizer of the $H$-function under conserved density, momentum and total energy.
+Therefore, the expressions \eqref{eq_con_f1} and \eqref{eq_con_f2} are the same as in Eqs. \eqref{density_1} and \eqref{momentum_1} used in the single-distribution case.
+However, the total energy, which is used in the minimization, differs from Eq. \eqref{energy_1} and \eqref{eq:Total_energy_MB_tr} in the double distribution setting, as also non-translational degrees of freedom are to be considered, which is where the second distribution comes into play.
+With the kinetic energy $K$ and the full internal energy, $U=\rho C_vT$, where $C_v$ is not anymore restricted to a monoatomic gas and thus Eq. \eqref{C_v_tr}, the definition of the total energy is written as}

+{In other words, while replacing the temperature $T$ in the Maxwell-Boltzmann equilibrium \eqref{eq:MB-equilibrium} through total energy as in Eq. \eqref{eq:Total_energy_MB} instead of Eq. \eqref{eq:Total_energy_MB_tr}, the reduced $f^{\rm eq}$ becomes dependent on the second distribution function $g$, which carries parts of the additional energy due to the presence of non-translational degrees of freedom. }
-Different splits of energy carried by the $f$ and $g$ distributions are possible~\cite{ProbingDoubleDist2024}.
-In this work, the splits where the total energy and the internal non-translational energy (according to Rykov's model in kinetic theory~\cite{rykov_model_1976}) is put on $g$ are considered, respectively.
-Note that also other splits are possible, as can for example be read in a comparative study in~\cite{ProbingDoubleDist2024}.
-However subsequent modification to Eqs.~\eqref{new_collision_f_serial} and~\eqref{new_collision_g_serial} leading to appearance of non-conservative and non-local source terms makes these splits less computationally attractive.
-Besides that, other advantages and disadvantages were found which will also become visible in the remainder of this manuscript.

-Hereafter, equations and remarks concerning the total and internal non-translational energy splits are labeled by the roman numbers ($\mathrm{I}$) and ($\mathrm{II}$), respectively, for clearer visibility.
+{Different parts of energy can be carried by the second distribution, $g$.
+In this work, the forms where either the total energy or the internal non-translational energy are put on $g$ were considered, respectively.
+Note that other energy splits between $f$ and $g$ are also possible, as can for example be read in a comparative study in~\cite{ProbingDoubleDist2024}. } However subsequent modification to Eqs.~\eqref{new_collision_f_serial} and~\eqref{new_collision_g_serial} leading to appearance of non-conservative and non-local source terms makes these splits less computationally attractive. {In addition to} that, other advantages and disadvantages were {found,} which will also become visible in the remainder of this manuscript.
+Hereafter, equations and remarks concerning {uniquely} the total {or} internal non-translational energy split are labeled by the roman numbers ($\mathrm{I}$) {or} ($\mathrm{II}$), respectively, for clearer visibility.